gabomartini/Defender-for-Cloud-Security/README.md

 ## Task 1: Activating Microsoft Defender for Cloud

-In this task, you'll enable and configure Microsoft Defender for Cloud.
+Enable and configure Microsoft Defender for Cloud to secure your Azure environment.

-1. In the Search bar of the Microsoft Azure portal, type Defender, then select Microsoft Defender for Cloud.
+1. In the Search bar of the Microsoft Azure portal, type "Defender" and select "Microsoft Defender for Cloud".
-2. In the left navigation menu for Microsoft Defender for Cloud, expand the Management section , and select Environment settings.
+2. In the left navigation menu, expand the "Management" section and select "Environment settings".

 <p align="center">
 <img src="https://github.com/user-attachments/assets/64a24665-e201-49d5-ba66-aa9207ed051d">
 </p>

-3. Select the "Expand all" button to view all subscriptions and resources, then select your Azure subscription.
+3. Click the "Expand all" button to view all subscriptions and resources, then select your Azure subscription.
-4. In the Cloud Security Posture Management (CSPM) section, select "On" for the Defender CSPM.
+4. In the Cloud Security Posture Management (CSPM) section, turn "On" the Defender CSPM option.
+(CSPM helps assess and improve your cloud security posture.)
-5. In the Cloud Workload Protection (CWP) section, select "On" for the Servers Plan 2.
-Select the "Save" button at the top of the page.
+5. In the Cloud Workload Protection (CWP) section, turn "On" the Server Plan 2 option.
+(CWP provides advanced threat protection for workloads like servers.)
+6. Click the "Save" button at the top of the page.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/e584b600-c496-404b-a5a6-0cd5a6f07ae5">